Why Dry Foam

 Lint and Dander – is the light fuzz and dead skin that sits on top of the surface of our carpet.
 Most traditional vacuum cleaners will remove this surface dirt effectively (some better than others).
 This is where dust mites and other allergens will gather because of the food source and warmth.
 Vacuuming at least once a week is the average recommendation to keep this threat to a minimum.

 Surface Oils – are the oils left behind from our hands and feet just like touching a window pane and your hand print is left behind.
 Dust clings to these oils and becomes washable dirt.
-This is the reason we need to shampoo our carpet.
+This is the reason we need to have our carpets cleaned as a preventative maintenance measure to extend the life of our carpet.

 There are several ways to approach washing oils out of carpet carpet: